-I was in St. Thomas earlier this year keynoting a client incentive trip for Top Producers.
-Tough gig, I know.
-I actually arrived a couple days early for a little R&R with my girlfriend.
-During a day on the beach we decided to rent standup paddle boards for a little fun in the sun.
-It was my first paddle board experience and from my perspective, it’s harder than it looks.
-Seconds into standing I lost my balance and down I went, kissing my sunglasses goodbye.
+I had just arrived a couple days early for an event in St. Thomas, squeezing in a little R&R with my girlfriend.
+During a day on the beach, we decided to rent standup paddleboards for a little fun in the sun.
+It was my first paddle board experience, and it turns out it’s harder than it looks.
+Mere seconds into standing, I lost my balance and down I went, kissing my sunglasses goodbye.

 Later that afternoon a member of the hotel staff approached inquiring if I had “lost my sunglasses.”
 I acknowledged the mishap and was handed a pair of Ray-Ban’s with the casual comment “I believe these might belong to you?”
 They were the missing sunglasses.
 I was actually stunned (my girlfriend was delighted since they were her extra pair).
 We had to know more.